 This search pogosticking information may be used to improve search result ranking as produced by a search algorithm or to provide metrics to potential or current buyers of particular search terms.

-Some of the information that could be collected might be:
+Some of that collected information might be:

-- The specific search results, such as the web sites,
+- The specific search results, such as the web sites

-- Whether each search result is a sponsored or algorithmic search result,
+- Whether each search result is a sponsored or algorithmic search result

-- The owner of each search result,
+- The owner of each search result

 - The current time of each search result selection, or an indication as to the order of search result selection.